zarzouram/RE_Extraction_tree_and_Seq_LSTM/README.md

 preceding or following the sentence.
 Finally, nodes represent the words in the undirected dependency graph while the edges represent the dependency.

-## Model
+## 5. Model

-### The authors' motivation
+### 5.1.
+The authors' motivation

-#### Neural Network Structure
+#### 5.1.1.
+Neural Network Structure

-The authors utilize the shortest path hypothesis discussed in Section 3.2.
+The authors utilize the shortest path hypothesis discussed in [Section 4.1](#41-the-shortest-path-hypothesis).
 Originally the hypothesis was introduced and tested using a kernel-based model [(Bunescu & Mooney, 2005)](#2).
 Other studies successfully use the shortest path hypothesis using neural-based models [(Miwa & Bansal, ACL 2016)](#1).
 In that sense, the proposed model utilizes the dependency graph.
 However, the authors argued that only relying on dependency information is not enough.
 As proof of concept and to make the analysis more manageable, I checked the dependency relations between entities where the shortest path is only two nodes (accounts for nearly 30% of the SemEval-2010 Task 8 dataset).
 Figure 1 shows that the nominal modifiers `nmod` is dominant across all relations, making it more challenging to establish a relation between entities using only the dependency information.

 <img
 src="https://github.com/zarzouram/RE_Extraction_tree_and_Seq_LSTM/blob/main/imgs/depanalysis.png"
-width="60%" padding="100px 100px 100px 100px">
+width="80%" padding="100px 100px 100px 100px">

 Figure 1